 In the darkness of Halloween, lighting is very important!

 When it comes to costumes (dresses and candy bags), try as much as possible to ensure that the materials used are light-colored.
 This makes it easy for kids to be identified during the night.
 On the other hand, a dark-colored costume would make them blend with the background and environment.
 If the costume is already ready, no problem.
 Last-minute alterations using reflective tapes and stickers can be done.

 If possible, make sure each child has a flashlight (or even a glow stick).
 This way, they can see and also be seen by others, especially drivers.

 Don’t visit random houses

 By random, I mean houses occupied by people you don’t know.
 Kids shouldn’t wander off asking candy from any house they come across.
 If by chance, they do visit the house of a stranger, treats should be accepted at the door.
 Invitations to come in should be strongly refused.

 Oh, lest I forget, no begging of candy from random strangers.
 That is a serious no-no in the safety book.
 And this brings me to my next point….

-No matter how many times you emphasize the dos and don’ts to children, they end up disobeying, especially if there is no one to supervise them.
+No matter how many times you emphasize the dos and dont’s to children, they end up disobeying.
+This is especially true if there is no one to supervise them.
 So, ensure an adult (a responsible one, please) accompanies them on their trick-or-treat jaunt through town.